Create a multi-cluster application

 3. Click Create Multi-cluster Application > GitOps to open the Create Multi-cluster Application - GitOps page.

-4. On the Quick Create tab, configure the parameters in the following table.
+4. On the Quick Create tab, configure the parameters below.

 Parameter